lifeci/reloader/README.md

 Monitor files pattern by sha sum and execute action if anything changed.

 ## Use case
-- Sidecar pattern as second container at pod that monitor file changes on shared vloumes [1] and send reload action/signal to (main/first) service container.
+- Sidecar pattern as second container at pod that monitor file changes on shared volumes [1] and send reload action/signal to (main/first) service container.

 ## Size
 docker image size ~1MB with minimal set of tools, based on [busybox:1](https://hub.docker.com/_/busybox)

 ## ENV Variables

-FILES_PATTERN: /etc/*.conf #./path/to/settings/*.conf
-ACTION: wget --quiet -c -S http://localhost/reload-endoint-to-another-container-in-same-pod
-CHECK_INTERVAL: 2 # optional

 |      ENV Name      | Required |                    Example                    |
 | -----------------  | :------: | :-------------------------------------------- |